we-are-alluma/datavis-styleguide/_posts/2020-06-08-likert-scales.md

 }
 </style>

-# TODO

-- Divergent stacked bar chart in Excel
-- a note on using alluma green
+We use surveys to measure people's attitudes all the time and one common way to code answers is using a **Rating scale** or **Likert scale**.
+These are used to allow survey-takers to express how much they agree or disagree with a statement (`strongly disagree - disagree - undecided - agree - strongly agree`).

+There are variations to measure **frequency** (`never - rarely - sometimes - often - always`), importance (`unimportant - slightly important - moderately important - important - very important`), quality (`very poor - poor - fair - good - excellent`), among others.

+These are, what is known as, **categorical** scales - each answer is its own discrete unit, you cannot answer 'somewhere between slightly important and moderately important', you must choose one.
+These are also **ordinal** scales - the order matters, 'often' is _more_ than 'rarely' and 'slightly important' is _less_ than 'moderately important' in their respective scales.

-There are many different ways to visualize survey data and just like with most tasks in data visualization, there is not one right answer.
+Just like with most tasks in data visualization, there are many different ways to visualize this data and there is not one right answer.

-In this guide we will go through a few ways to visualize what is known as _likert scale data_ and what each of them highlights or downplays.
-T
+In this guide we will go through a few ways to visualize **rating-scale** survey answers.

 # What the data looks like

+First, let's think about how the data looks like

 <iframe title="How much, if at all, do you care about the debate over the use of the word &quot;data&quot; as a singular or plural noun?" aria-label="chart" id="datawrapper-chart-pO9L9" src="https://datawrapper.dwcdn.net/pO9L9/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="267"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

+This is an agreggated table of survey answers as you might get from the survey service of your choice.

+**💡Note**: If you received the raw data or individual-level answers, you are going to have to aggregate it yourself.
+This is easy with pivot tables in excel or using any other data analysis software you prefer.
+For examples using excel, R and python you can visit the [tidy data section](../../reference/tidy-data) of this style guide.
+{: .notice--info }

 # Color schemes